BarathNallusamy/BookingApplicationWPF/README.md

 ## Overall project retrospective
 In this project I have learned how to modularise the codes to write simple applications.
 I was able to seperate projects for backend database and front end WPF then use Entity framework to work in the middle as a communicator.
 This enabled me to use the OOP encapsulation to write public functions in C# classes and use them in the front end application, thus making the software more secure and robust.

-This application is still in a basic level and it has a large future scope such as creating user login and enabling varios permissions for administrators.
-Also we can include an option for  students to write review after competing their courses.
+This application is still in a basic level and it has a large future scope such as creating user login and enabling various permissions for administrators.
+Also we can include an option for  students to write review after completing their courses successfully.

 ***User Guide***
 To start the application please run the BookingGUI project as the startup project.